Brazil: Business and Samba in Rio!

-Learn strategic management and earn 3 units of Bus3 189.
-Guest speakers from leading Brazilian or Brazilian-based organizations, such as such as Global TV and Sua Música (a startup) will provide onsite tours and discussions concerning relevant business approaches in their respective companies and industries.
+Learn how to conduct business in Brazil and earn 3 units of Bus3 189.
+Guest speakers from leading Brazilian or Brazilian-based organizations, such as Global TV and Sua Música (a startup) will provide onsite tours and discussions concerning relevant business approaches in their respective companies and industries.

 * All coursework will be in English.